10 Best Kahoot Alternatives in 2022

 Although Kahoot is great, you have many other options… and those options vary depending on the type of in-class assistance you’re looking for.

 But if you’re on the hunt for simple, fun and genuinely entertaining, we think Baamboozle is the best game-based learning platform on the planet.
-The site offers a million games, with various ways to play each one—and thousands of teachers are signing up to the platform every day.
+The site offers over 2 million games, with various ways to play each one—and thousands of teachers are signing up to the platform every day.

 You’ll love Baamboozle, your students will love Baamboozle, and the site’s great games will make your classroom much more productive, exciting and enjoyable.